Sustainable meetings & events

 In the age of globalisation and in a world that is increasingly aware that sustainability has not only an ecological and social but also an economic component, virtual and hybrid meetings and events are becoming more and more common.
 Although they cannot completely replace face-to-face meetings, they can come close if they are done right.

-Swiss Champion – in 2019, that title didn’t only go to Bern’s soccer and ice hockey team: the federal city can also call itself "Energiestadt-Meister", Energy Champion.
+National Champion: that title didn’t only go to Bern’s soccer and ice hockey teams in in 2019, the federal city can also call itself “Energiestadt-Meister”, Energy City Champion.
 With 87.2 out of 100 possible points, Bern scored the highest ever rating for an Energy City in Switzerland.
-In the last eight years, the city was able to lower its emissions by about one tonne of CO2 to five tonnes per capita.
-And regarding heat supply, the emissions have been reduced by an impressive 28 % since 2008.
+In the last eight years, the city has been able to lower its emissions by about one tonne of CO2 to five tonnes per capita.
+And regarding heat supply, the emissions have been reduced by an impressive 28 percent since 2008.

 Projects and awareness-raising measures

-The City of Bern is committed to sustainable development with the following projects and awareness-raising measures:
+The city of Bern is committed to sustainable development and has launched the following projects and awareness-raising measures:

-A co-operation between the administration and private companies with the aim of contributing to the reduction of pollutant emissions.
+A cooperation between the city administration and private companies with the aim of contributing to the reduction of pollutant emissions.

-As part of the City of Bern’s environmental management and sustainable procurement programme, an environmental prize is awarded every two years.
+As part of the city of Bern’s environmental management and sustainable procurement programme, an environment award is presented every two years.

-The Social Star is awarded to companies that are particularly committed to helping people with mental disabilities.
+The Sozielstern is awarded to companies that are particularly committed to helping people with mental disabilities.

-With the bicycle offensive, Bern is steering traffic towards bicycles.
+With its bicycle offensive, Bern aims to get people to move around the city by bike.
 Ideal for a lively and attractive city.
-The aim is to double the proportion of total traffic travelling by bike by 2030.
+The goal is to double the proportion accounted for by bicycles in total traffic by 2030.

-The Bern Environment Days offer a platform for all those who are committed to a more sustainable future with their campaigns and projects.
+The Bern Environment Days offer a platform for all who start campaigns and projects for a more sustainable future.

 Sustainability at the University of Bern